vtex/shoreline/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: '💡 Feature request'
+name: 💡 Feature request
-about: 'Suggest an idea for the product'
+about: Suggest an idea for the product
 ---

 # Feature Request